m4ttsch/omscs-notes-notes/information-security/authentication.md

 The hardware and the operating system work in tandem to provide a trusted path.

 For example, to login to windows systems you have to press the key sequence CTRL-ALT-DEL.
-This sequence can’t be trapped by any other program besides the operating system.
+This sequence can't be trapped by any other program besides the operating system.
 Thus, you can be confident that you are communicating directly with the operating system after pressing this sequence.

 In addition, the display and keyboard must be connected to the CPU on which the operating system is running, in a way in which there is no one in between.
 As I/O devices, they need to be using their own trusted path to the OS.